Basic Bushcraft Skills

 Since there are so many important skills to learn when it comes to survival and bushcraft it can be difficult to know where to start.
-But before you learn how to make a cup out of birch bark or cordage from nettles, you should learn the basics of how to survive should you ever find yourself stuck in the wrong situation, and no better place to start than with an understanding of how long you’ll last in hazardous situations with the Rules of 3.
+But before you learn how to make a cup out of birch bark or cordage from nettles, you should learn some basic bushcraft skills to help you survive should you ever find yourself stuck in the wrong situation, and no better place to start than with an understanding of how long you’ll last in hazardous situations with the Rules of 3.

 survival rule of three